aibasel/machetli/docs/extending-machetli.rst

   you want as long as the successor generators know about and use the same key.
   In the existing packages, we use a constant ``KEY_IN_STATE`` for this purpose.
+* :meth:`write_files<machetli.pddl.write_files>` writes the parsed data to disk.
+  This is used at the end of the search to store the result.

+While these two are technically sufficient, we recommend to also provide functions to simplify writing evaluators.
+In package :mod:`machetli.pddl`, these are:

 * :meth:`temporary_files<machetli.pddl.temporary_files>` temporarily writes the
   parsed data contained in the state to disk.
 We use the Python libraries ``contextlib`` and ``tempfile`` to make this easy to use and recommend to follow the same pattern.
-* :meth:`write_files<machetli.pddl.write_files>` writes the parsed data to disk permanently.
-This is used at the end of the search to store the result.
+* :meth:`run_evaluator<machetli.pddl.run_evaluator>` loads the state given to given to the evaluator script, temporarily writes the PDDL files to disk, and then calls a PDDL specific evaluation function.
+We also recommend to have this function fall back to generating a state directly from your file type (a PDDL instance in this case) to make testing the evaluator easier.

 Example: finding bugs in LaTeX documents